appanp/software-dev/01_terminology.md

 **Technical Debt**: The cost of implementing quick fixes or workarounds that need to be addressed later.
 It can lead to increased maintenance costs, decreased productivity, and reduced quality over time.
 For more info, refer to [this link](https://www.gartner.com/en/infrastructure-and-it-operations-leaders/topics/technical-debt).

+**Value Stream**: Value Streams represent the series of steps that an organization uses to implement Solutions that provide a _continuous flow of value to a customer_.
+A SAFe portfolio contains one or more value streams, each of which is dedicated to build and support a set of solutions, which are the products, services, or systems delivered to the Customer, whether internal or external to the Enterprise.
+It is the sequence of activities an organization undertakes to deliver on a customer need.
+It comprises the end-to-end delivery process, from idea to outcome.
+For more info, refer to [this link]() and [Planview: How to identify your value streams](https://info.planview.com/rs/456-QCH-520/images/Identifyng-Value-Streams.pdf).

+**Value Stream Management**: It is the practice of measuring and improving end-to-end flow, eliminating dependencies and bottlenecks to unlock capacity and deliver value more efficiently.
+The [Flow Framework](https://flowframework.org/) is a blueprint for practicing value stream management.
+It provides guidance on how to map and measure product value streams to gain full visibility into the work and its impact on business outcomes.

+**Value Stream Mapping**: A technique used to visualize and analyze a process to identify areas for improvement, by identifying value-adding and non-value add steps in the process.
+For more info, refer to [this link](https://www.lean.org/the-lean-post/articles/understanding-the-fundamentals-of-value-stream-mapping).

 **Version Control System (VCS)**: Software that helps manage changes to source code over time.
 Some popular VCS tools are Git, SVN, and Mercurial.

 **Vertical Slice Architecture (VSA)**: In this style, my architecture is built around distinct requests, encapsulating and grouping all concerns from front-end to back.
 You take a normal "n-tier" or hexagonal/whatever architecture and remove the gates and barriers across those layers, and couple along the axis of change.
 For more info, refer to [this link](https://www.jimmybogard.com/vertical-slice-architecture/) and [VSA by Milan Jovanovic](https://www.milanjovanovic.tech/blog/vertical-slice-architecture).